Two parallel processes: hemolysis and agglutination

 Patients may live with symptoms for years before diagnosis is made, particularly when anemia is mild or episodic.2

 Autoimmune hemolytic anemia often develops gradually over months, but in some patients onset may be abrupt and severe.
-Anemia in CAD is typically less pronounced than in other autoimmune hemolytic anemias, which contributes to delayed recognition.
+Anemia severity in CAD is variable and may be mild at presentation, which contributes to delayed recognition.
 In children and adolescents, cold antibody hemolysis is far more often infection-associated and transient than primary CAD.

 A practical way to recognize CAD early is to expect two parallel symptom streams that can be independently prominent: hemolysis-driven manifestations (anemia, jaundice, dark urine, fatigue) and agglutination-driven circulatory manifestations (acrocyanosis, cold-induced pain, acral color change).3 This dual physiology helps explain why patients with similar hemoglobin values can look dramatically different clinically.
 Complement-mediated hemolysis largely determines anemia severity, whereas IgM-mediated agglutination largely determines circulatory symptoms.
 Recognizing which stream predominates can clarify diagnostic thinking and management priorities.4